vmware-tanzu/tanzu-dev-portal/content/data/gemfire/blog/tg4k8s-basic-client/index.md

 ---
-title: "Creating and Configurating an Ecrypted GemFire Client in Java"
+title: "Creating and Configuring an Encrypted GemFire Client in Java"
 description: >
     Creating and connecting a GemFire client to a TLS-secured GemFire cluster in Kubernetes can be a breeze, this tutorial will show you how
 date: 2023-02-08